dicepencilpaper/emprise/A Daring Emprise V2.md

 As an example, Runah the Wanderer has the following professions:

-- Explorer (d6)
+- Hunter (d6)
 - Adventurer (d8)
-- Sailor (d12)
-- Hunter (d10)
+- Sailor (d10)

-Note that there are no combat-specific professions in Runah's list.
-Does this means that they cannot handle a weapon effectively?
-They definitely can!
-As a hunter, Runah could be proficient with the bow, the dagger, and probably a sling.
-However, they are probably not good with swords and sword-fighting.

 When your adventurer is trying to perform a task for which they have no knowledge, you will have to roll for success using the *d20* die.

 ### Body and mind

-Your adventurer also has two basic stats that determine their physical and mental resistance.
-These are called *body* and *mind*, and to set them, you need to select a unique die for each one just like with professions: for adventurers, usually one of the stats will have a d6, and the other a d8.
+Your adventurer also has two stats that determine their physical and mental resistance.
+These are *body* and *mind*.
+To set them, select a unique die for each stat, just like with professions: for adventurers, usually one of the stats will have a d6, and the other a d8.
+However, different to professions, a *higher die* means a better stat.

 #### Body

 This determines your adventurer's resistance to damage received and exhaustion.
-When your adventurer is the target of a successful attack (or anything else that could cause bodily harm), you roll the *body* die.
-The roll result needed to avoid being *wounded* is based on how many times your adventurer has been hit.
-The first time your character is hit, they need to roll more than 1 on their *body* die to avoid being wounded.
-The second time your character is hit, you need to roll more than 2, and so on.
+Every time your adventurer is the target of anything that causes bodily harm, you need to add up that attack number in your character sheet as *body hits*.
+The first time your adventurer receives damage, body hits would be 1, second time receiving damage it goes up to 2, and so on.
+After jotting this down, roll your *body* die.
+You need to roll a number higher than your hits to avoid being *physically wounded*.
+If you fail your roll, add 1 to your

-When your adventurer is wounded, they will perform any actions at one cumulative die higher than their profession die.
-For example, if they have an *adventurer* die of d8, all actions related to this profession will be performed with a d10 after the first time they are wounded, d12 after the second one, and d20 thereafter.
+When your adventurer is *physically wounded*, they will perform any actions at one cumulative die higher than their profession die.
+For example, if they have d8 for *adventurer*, all subsequent actions related to this profession will be performed with a d10 after the first time they are wounded, d12 after the second one, and d20 thereafter.

 If your character gets hit a number of times greater than their *body* die value (for example, getting hit seven times when your *body* die is a d6), they will automatically be *unconscious* and out of commission.